jittania/reference-sheets/ada_setup_summary.md

-- [ ] install Xcode's command line tools with:
+- [ ] Install Xcode's command line tools with:

         $ xcode-select --install

-- [ ] install Homebrew, Pip 3, Python 3, Git (will need GitHub log in info), Node
+- [ ] Install Homebrew, Pip 3, Python 3, Git (will need GitHub log in info), Node with:

         $ /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/CheezItMan/e31aebdb0f686c1a194e980b24f3cea4/raw/5710e04d17a7840df3df0ea95502da275a9943cb/ada_c14_installfest.bash)"

-- [ ] Homebrew offers some other optional things that you will also be prompted to install, and which are all recommended for Ada: Firefox, Google Chrome, VS Code, Slack
+- [ ] The Homebrew installation sequence offers some other optional things that you will also be prompted to install, and which are all recommended for Ada: Firefox, Google Chrome, VS Code, Slack

-Then make sure to quit and restart your terminal after Homebrew installation
+**Then make sure to quit and restart your terminal after Homebrew installation to ensure that this stuff works**

 - [ ] Verify Homebrew installation (the following should prompt 'Your system is ready to brew')